Awards for Youth Voter Registration

 As we encourage states to create awards recognizing youth voter registration, many states are already leading the way, providing great examples and templates for other states to follow.
-Below is a list of states that offer these awards compiled by Inspire2Vote.
 If your state has an award that isn’t on this list, please let us know!

 Don’t see an award for your state?
 Contact your state’s Chief Elections Official and advocate for the creation of a youth voter registration award:

 - Eliza Pickrell Routt was the first First Lady of Colorado and this award was created in her honor.
 This award is presented to Colorado high schools that have 85% of eligible seniors registered to vote.

 - Named after a founder of the League of Women Voters, schools that register to vote 90% of eligible students receive this award.

 - Georgia Davis Powers was the first African-American and woman elected to the Kentucky State Senate.
 This award is presented to Kentucky high schools that register to vote 75-100% of eligible seniors.